jtippett/jjfs/docs/user-guide.md

 # ✓ Added '/my-notes' to .gitignore
 ```

-This feature helps you keep your jjfs mounts separate from your existing git repositories.
+This feature keeps your jjfs mounts separate from your existing git repositories.

 ### Your First Repo

-Let's create a simple note-taking setup:
+Create a simple note-taking setup:

 ```bash
 # Initialize a repo called "notes"